onaycan/ar_model_server_streamer_pi/README.md

 The background image is selected on purpose as mono-static, which will be replaced with a stero-camera video stream.
 The VR part is taken from [sketchfab](sketchfab.com), the model of [ogonek](https://sketchfab.com/3d-models/ka-50-black-shark-full-cockpit-free-f8d37afc49fc4e9fac2aba54e9ed51f8).

+The application is thought to be deployed on an ubuntu 20.04 server together with:

+[arrc mobile app - ARRC](https://github.com/onaycan/ARRC), which shall run on android client and
+[arrc mobile app - pi_video_streamer](https://github.com/onaycan/pi_video_streamer), which shall run on the same ubuntu server.

+Please prepare your own certificates as described in Prerequisites.
+The certificate files are signed by my own, and there is less probability of discovering my password.
+The certificates are there as placeholders only.

 ### Built With
 One major framewrok is used to achieve the goal: three.js.